Funding Opportunities for New Faculty Hires

 It is in this context that the Data Science Institute at Columbia University promotes “Data for Good”: using data to address societal challenges and bringing humanistic perspectives as—not after—new science and technology is invented.

-The Data Science Institute is pleased to announce the 2018–19 DSI Faculty Recruitment Program in support of faculty hires across Columbia University in the area of data science.
+The Data Science Institute is pleased to offer the DSI Faculty Recruitment Program in support of faculty hires across Columbia University in the area of data science.
 The goal of this program is to help Columbia University recruit and hire top scholars in their respective disciplines, and specifically those who are advancing and/or applying data science.
 We are as interested in candidates who bring data science expertise to their discipline as in those who bring their disciplinary expertise to data science.
 By jointly recruiting top candidates to Columbia, the DSI wishes to foster deeper collaborations with all parts of the university.

-Based on last year’s experience, this year we are open to engage in the recruiting and hiring of faculty candidates at all levels (junior, mid-career, senior), for all faculty tracks (tenure-track, teaching, research) and from all fields of study.
+The Institute is open to engage in the recruiting and hiring of faculty candidates at all levels (junior, mid-career, senior), for all faculty tracks (tenure-track, teaching, research) and from all fields of study.
 Both the hiring unit and the candidates should have an explicit interest in advancing or applying data science.
 The Data Science Institute would be especially excited about candidates who will help fulfill the Institute’s mission.

 Funding and Expectations